This section discusses the University’s fees, expenses,financial aid, and registration for students.

 Transcripts.
 A transcript service fee of $35 is assessed to all students in their first semester of enrollment at the University.

 Courses.
-A laboratory/clinical fee of $55 will be charged for each undergraduate and graduate laboratory or clinical course.
+A course fee of $55 will be charged for certain undergraduate and graduate courses.

-Undergraduate engineering students pay a program fee of $423 per semester for full-time students, $35 per credit for part-time students.
-Pharm.D. students pay a program fee of $2,500 per semester commencing in their third year.
+Undergraduate engineering students pay a program fee of $451 per semester for full-time students, $38 per credit for part-time students.
+Undergraduate pharmaceutical sciences students pay a program fee of $1,275 per semester commencing in their third year.
+Pharm.D. students pay a program fee of $3,000 per semester commencing in their third year.
+Graduate physical therapy students pay a program fee of $1,800 per semester.

 Expenses connected with class trips and practice teaching are charged to the students concerned.